AlexChalk/oyster_card/README.md

 To test, navigate to the project root and run `rspec`.

+## Other Implementaions

+At Makers Academy, we switch pair partners each day and work on whoever's version of the project is least advanced.
+I worked on three other versions of this week's project:

+1. [Wednesday](https://github.com/chrisjmit/oystercard/commits/master) and [Friday](https://github.com/Robert-G-J/oyster_challenge): Implement station objects with names and zones; cards touch in/out at stations and keep track of their journey history.
+2. [Thursday](https://github.com/sophieklm/oystercard): All of the above, plus cards deduct a penalty fare if you forget to touch in/out.

 ## Other notes

 This is a day's work from week two of the [Makers Academy](http://www.makersacademy.com) Bootcamp.